Puara/GuitarAMI/GuitarAMI_SPU.md

 ### Accessing the plugin host

-Once you connect to the SPU network, you can access the LV2 plugin host by opening your web browser and typing [http://spu00X.local/](http://spu00X.local/) (replace 00X by your SPU ID number).
+Once you connect to the SPU network, you can access the LV2 plugin host by opening your web browser and typing [http://spuXXX.local/](http://spuXXX.local/) (replace XXX by your SPU ID number).
 Alternatively, you can use the SPU's IP address: [http://172.24.1.1/](http://172.24.1.1/).
 You will be taken to the plugin host (Modep) main page on the SPU:

 ![Plugin host web](./images_spu/plugin_host.jpg "Plugin host web")